“Could you be wrong

 “Nothin’ wrong with lookin’ like a hillbilly,” commented Jayne, adjusting his tie in the full-length mirror.

 “In most cases, Malcolm,” returned Robon, “I’d agree with you.
 But not this one.
 The people who will be at this ball will be the ones pushing Parliament to invade Border planets, not to mention the half-dozen asteroid fields out there.
 Many of those owners aren’t so known, if they’re known at all.
 They keep to themselves—by design.
 The government demands they keep a low profile for ‘security reasons.’
 We will pose as them, a small consortium.
-If Chen personally sent these invitations, he will know that’s how we must appear.”
+If Chen personally sent these invitations, he will know that’s how we must appear.
+Our inoculations will help as well.”

 “Basically what you’re saying is with this invasion coming up, these Border barons are comin’ out of the woodwork to claim their piece of the pie and to make sure they get a big enough piece,” commented Jayne, giving his image a satisfied nod.